 Is Turkey a Muslim state?

-After the Turkish war of independence, Mustafa Kemal Ataturk and his colleagues established the new Republic of Turkey as a secular state.
+The short answer is no. After the Turkish war of independence, Mustafa Kemal Ataturk and his colleagues established the new Republic of Turkey as a secular state.
 However, 95% of the population is Muslim.